Marc-B-Reynolds/Marc-B-Reynolds.github.io/_posts/2016-05-30-QuatHDAngleCayley.md

 \end{eqnarray*} $$

 \\
 which is simply another (and common) way to express the polar form.
-Notice that $\log$ is implicitly the conversion from an axis-angle representation and is sometime called *Euler form*.
+Notice that $\log$ is implicitly the conversion from an axis-angle representation and is sometime called *Euler form*[^eulerform].
 Basically it is simply a connection between the algebra and trig operations.
 Since we are on a limited range for both transforms we could use a combination of trig identities and function approximation to come up with reasonably accurate and fast versions, however here we are only going to consider these as the "ideal target" transforms since $\log$ perfectly linearizes the angle where we have:

 * $ a = 0 $
 * $ b \in \left[0, \frac{\pi}{2}\right] $